iluwatar/java-design-patterns/retry/README.md

-In our hypothetical scenario, our analysts indicate that this operation typically fails 2-4 times for a given input during peak hours, and that each worker thread in the database subsystem typically needs 50ms to "recover from an error".
+In our hypothetical scenario, our analysts indicate that this operation typically fails 2-4 times for a given input during peak hours, and that each worker thread in the database subsystem typically needs 50ms to "recover from an notificationError".
 Applying these policies would yield something like this:

 ```java
 final var op = new Retry<>(